Frontiers of chaotic advection: The role of walls

 where we also assumed that~$\gap(\time)$ changes slowly in time.

 Now, if a white strip is injected at time~$\tau$, how long does it persist before it is wiped out by diffusion?
 The answer is the solution~$\time$ to the equation

-where~$\lB$ is the Batchelor length, Eq.~\ref{eq:batchelor-scale}.
-In words, Eq.~\eqref{eq:age} means the following: the strip initially had width~$\Delta(\tau)$ when it was injected; it gets compressed by the flow in the central mixing region by a factor~$\exp{(-\lambda(\time-\tau))}$ depending on its age,~$\time-\tau$; and once it is compressed to the Batchelor length~$\lB$ it quickly diffuses away.
-Thus, we can solve~\eqref{eq:age} to find the age the strip has when it gets wiped out by diffusion,
+This means that the strip initially had width~$\Delta(\tau)$ when it was injected, it gets compressed by the flow in the central mixing region by a factor~$\exp{(-\lambda(\time-\tau))}$ depending on its age,~$\time-\tau$, and once it is compressed to the Batchelor length~$\lB$ it quickly diffuses away.
+Thus, we can solve Eq.~\eqref{eq:age} to find the age the strip has when it gets wiped out by diffusion,

 Eventually, at time~$\tB$, any newly-injected filament will have width equal to the Batchelor length.
 This occurs when

 which can be solved for~$\tB$ given a form for~$\Delta(\time)$.
 After this time it makes no sense to speak of newly-injected filaments as `white,' since they are already dominated by diffusion at their birth.
 Hence, the description we present here is valid only for times earlier than~$\tB$, but late enough that the edge of the mixing pattern has reached the vicinity of the wall.